JackAdams/meteor-transactions/README.md

 	meteor add babrahams:transactions

-The package exposes an object called `tx` which has all the methods you need get an undo/redo stack going.
+The package exposes an object called `tx` which has all the methods you need to get an undo/redo stack going.

 You can make writes using either of the syntax styles shown below to make them undo/redo-able (note that `upsert` is not supported):